rfg-modding/SyncFaction/docs/modding/modinfo.md

 If you edit contents of `misc.vpp_pc`, do the same for `table.vpp_pc` and vice versa.
 This is weird but that's how the game works.

+### Legacy

+ModManager had support for more LIST_ACTIONs:

+* `COMBINE_BY_TEXT`, apparently to match nodes based on their text contents
+* `COMBINE_BY_INDEX`, apperently to match nodes based on their position under parent
+* `COMBINE_BY_ATTRIBYTE:foo,bar`, apparently to match by attribute names or values

+Also it probably allowed to control if attributes of a certain node should be copied.

+> In 139 mods from FF, Nexus and ModDb i was unable to find even a single mod using any of that!

+Probably because these features were not documented anywhere.
+If you have a use-case for something like that, create an issue and describe what you are trying to achieve.

 ---

 ## Example: Replace a File